 The fact of international adoption is that it is a completely uncertain territory for adoptive families.
 We in the adoption community saw the closing of Guatemalan adoptions several years ago, leaving many families frozen in time, unable to move forward with their adoption plans, yet unable to regain their adoption funds to move forward into an adoption elsewhere.
 Many of these families were already engaged in specific adoption plans of a specific child, only waiting for approval to travel and bring their child or children home.
 Families were devastated at the news of the Guatemalan government no longer allowing adoptions to leave its borders.

 In recent months and years, we have seen many Asian, Eastern European, and even African countries also close their doors to American adoptive families.
-We have seen severe restriction of the families they will allow to adopt, changing their requirements mid-adoption, again, leaving families in the lurch, unable to regain their adoption funds.
+We have seen severe restrictions of the families they will allow to adopt, changing their requirements mid-adoption, again, leaving families in the lurch, unable to regain their adoption funds.

-Most families moving forward into adoption are at a time in their lives where they are truly ready and prepared for parenting.
-They’ve waited and planned, and now many families have seen precious time wasted, and have suffered severe disappointment with the news from their agency that they will no longer be able to adopt from their country of choice, or that there will be a four to five year wait for a child.
+Most families moving forward into adoption are at a time in their lives when they are truly ready and prepared for parenting.
+They’ve waited and planned, and now many families have seen precious time wasted, and have suffered severe disappointment with the news from their agency that they will no longer be able to adopt from their country of choice, or that there will be a four to five-year wait for a child.
 This is devastating to adoptive families, especially when they have already been matched with a specific child.

 International adoption has always been risky and not for the faint of heart, as no adoption is.
 It takes the strong heart of a mother and a father to forge ahead into the unknown, with nothing but faith and a plan to bring their son or daughter home.